Cable Cog: Taming the Tangles

 /images/IMG_20250905_130425.jpg

 Whether it’s under my desk or in a storage box, a tangled mass of wall-wart cables always get my blood boiling.
-So in the interest of deferring my stress-related demise, today I came up with a solution.
+So in the interest of delaying my stress-related demise, today I came up with a solution.

 ◇◆◇◆◇◆◇◆◇◆◇◆◇◆◇◆◇◆◇